fmgarage/ft-fms-docker/README.md

 sudo cp -rv /mnt/c/Users/your_windows_username/Documents/fmg-dockerfms-main ~/fms
 ```

-It may be necessary to grant an allow rule for Docker Desktop in the **Windows firewall** when prompted.
+It may be necessary to grant an access rule for Docker Desktop in the **Windows firewall** when prompted.

 Run the installer :
 ```